-The OnSIP Hosted PBX and PSTN Gateway services are delivered across the Internet and are, by definition, "best effort".
+The OnSIP Hosted PBX service is delivered across the Internet and are, by definition, "best effort".
 While we have gone to great lengths to architect our system and interconnections such that the components we do control are completely redundant and perform optimally at all times, our service also depends on the performance of external components such as local power, broadband carriers, and Internet backbones.

 Some broadband connections may have less than desirable quality.
 When IP packets are lost or greatly delayed at any point in the network between users, there will be a momentary drop-out of communication.
 This is more noticeable in highly congested networks.
 Typically, when we do see either packet loss or high latency, it is nearly always in the last mile.
 Typically this is easily uncovered and easily rectified by the broadband carrier.